 To fulfill its vision that America's Veterans thrive in rural communities, ORH created the cross-agency 2015-2019 Rural Veteran Strategic Plan.

-Congress passed legislation (public law 109-461, Sec.
-212) in 2006 that established the Office of Rural Health (ORH) to address rural Veteran's health care challenges through targeted research, programs and new models of care.
+Congress passed legislation (38 U.S. Code § 7308) in 2006 that established the Office of Rural Health.
+Appointed by the Under Secretary for Health, the Director leads ORH to address rural Veteran's health care challenges through targeted research, programs and new models of care.

 - In cooperation with the medical, rehabilitation, health services and cooperative studies research programs in the Office of Policy and the Office of Research and Development of the Veterans Health Administration, to assist the Under Secretary for Health in conducting, coordinating, promoting and disseminating research into issues affecting veterans living in rural areas.